• ROENFR

 (3) The Plenary of the Economic and Social Council will decide on the approval in the presented form or will decide to make modifications to it, or may decide to reject it.

-(4) In the event that the Plenary of the Economic and Social Council approves the final form of the document by decision, it will be made public through the online communication means (website, social media pages) of CES, and will also be communicated to the institution that requested the undertaking of the respective action.
+(4) In the event that the Plenary of the Economic and Social Council approves the final form of the document by decision, it will be made public through online communication means (website, social media pages) of the CES, and will also be communicated to the institution that requested the undertaking of the respective action.

 SECTION 2

-Issuance of Opinions and Recommendations
+Issuance of Points of View and Recommendations

 (3) The notifications provided in paragraphs (1) and (2) will be submitted to the technical secretariat, approved by DGA and DJRUS for eligibility and compliance with the law and transmitted to the Executive Bureau.